htcondor/htcondor/docs/classad-attributes/scheduler-classad-attributes.rst

     defined in the ClassAd attribute ``JobsRuntimesHistogramBuckets``.

 :classad-attribute:`RecentJobsBadputSizes`
+    A Statistics attribute defining a histogram count of jobs that did not complete successfully, as classified by image size, in the previous time interval defined by attribute ``RecentStatsLifetime``.
     Counts within the histogram are separated by a comma and a space, where the size classification is defined in the ClassAd attribute ``JobsSizesHistogramBuckets``.